TheCaptain989/lidarr-flac2mp3/README.md

 #### Script Execution Differences in Batch Mode
 Because the script is not called from within Lidarr, expect the following behavior while in Batch Mode:
 * *The file name must be specified on the command line*<br/>(The `-f` option places the script in Batch Mode)
-* *Lidarr APIs are not called and its database is not updated.*<br/>This may require a manual rescan of converted music files.
+* *Lidarr APIs are not called and its database is not updated.*<br/>This may require a manual import of converted music files or an artist rescan.
 * *Original audio files are deleted.*<br/>The Recycle Bin function is not available.
 (Modifiable using the `-k` option.)

 #### Batch Example